Dave’s Dad Tangles with Possessive Cat

 The cat was sitting on the man’s chest, and as Dad approached the body, the cat raised its back and hissed at him.
 As he came even closer, the cat started that creepy, otherworldly growl that cats can emit, and Dad froze in his tracks.

 And the cat just sat there staring at him.
 I can imagine how that must have looked, with the basement being dark and the cat being black with the only thing visible being its eyes.

 So, Dad told the man’s wife that she was going to have to come down the stairs and get the cat so he could continue with his work.
 Well, the lady told him that the cat wouldn’t hurt a flea and to just go ahead and pick him up and move him.

 Dad said, “Well, that’s nice for the flea, but this cat clearly doesn’t want ME coming any closer.”
 I’m not sure how long that standoff lasted, but the mental image that has always accompanied the story cracks me up.

 By the way, the woman eventually did move the cat and the man was transported to the morgue.

 As you can imagine, there is a multitude of interesting stories to tell when you’re in the funeral business.
 My friends from school always thought it was creepy.
 I never gave it a second thought.
 It was just part of growing up.

-Dad’s been gone for more than seven years now, but I’m sure he’d be happy to know that the stories live on.
+Dad’s been gone for more than eight years now, but I’m sure he’d be happy to know that the stories live on.

 I’m sure he was even happier that the cat did not.